webfp/tor-browser-selenium/README.md

     driver.get('https://check.torproject.org')
 ```

 TorBrowserDriver does not download Tor Browser Bundle (TBB) for you.
-You should [download](https://www.torproject.org/projects/torbrowser.html.en) and extract Tor Browser Bundle and provide its path when you initialize `TorBrowserDriver`.
+You should [download](https://www.torproject.org/projects/torbrowser.html.en) and extract TBB and provide its path when you initialize `TorBrowserDriver`.

-## Test
+## Test and development
-TorBrowserDriver has extensive tests, which you can run with the following command:
+Install the Python packages needed for development and testing:

+`pip install requirements-dev.txt`

+Run the following to launch the tests:

 `./run_tests.py /path/to/TorBrowserBundle/`

 ## Examples
 Use the [examples](https://github.com/webfp/tor-browser-selenium/tree/master/examples) to discover different ways to use TorBrowserDriver